Skip to main content

 Testosterone Replacement Therapy Men

-To mitigate potential and support endogenous hormone production, TRT protocols frequently incorporate additional medications.
+To mitigate potential side effects and support endogenous hormone production, TRT protocols frequently incorporate additional medications.
 Gonadorelin, administered via subcutaneous injections twice weekly, helps stimulate the body’s natural production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for testicular function and fertility.

 This helps prevent testicular atrophy, a common concern with exogenous testosterone administration.
 Additionally, Anastrozole, an oral tablet taken twice weekly, serves as an aromatase inhibitor.
 Its purpose is to block the conversion of testosterone into estrogen, thereby reducing estrogen-related side effects such as gynecomastia or water retention.
 In some cases, Enclomiphene may be included to further support LH and FSH levels, particularly for men prioritizing fertility.